vxnuaj/awesome-neural-networks/README.md

 So in this case, when you take the summation of $e^z$, you'd sum over the first axis as you want to calculate the probabilities over the number of total classes

-> *Of course, in practice you might have $(samples, classes)$ instead, in which you'd sum over the second axis instead.*
+> *Of course, in practice you might have (samples, classes) instead, in which you'd sum over the second axis instead.*

 So ultimately to sum things up, the softmax equation, $\frac{e^z}{\sum e^z}$, allows us to normalize the output logit, $z$, to a probability within the range $[0, 1]$, which can be easily interpretable as a percentage value (%).